alexa/alexa-auto-sdk/samples/android/README.md

 	`(lldb) add-dsym ${AAC_SDK_HOME}/builder/deploy/androidx86/opt/AAC/lib/.debug/libAACECoreEngine.so`
 10. Use LLDB `image lookup` to locate the function to debug.
 For example: `image lookup -vn EngineImpl::start`
-11. If you are debugging on MacOS, then the `CompileUnit` (source file) output of LLDB `image lookup` points to the file system in the docker image.
+11. If you are debugging on macOS, then the `CompileUnit` (source file) output of LLDB `image lookup` points to the file system in the docker image.
 Use LLDB `settings set target.source-map` to direct LLDB to locate the source on the local file system instead.
 For example:

  ```
  (lldb) settings set target.source-map /workdir/build/tmp-android-22/work/core2-32-linux-android/